 How much will it cost: $190 to 200

 Why we picked the Eton Ruckus Xtreme

-The speaker is built for tough terrain, able to survive a few splashes and light rainfall.
-The shock-proof shell is also rated for a drop of up three feet or so without incident.
+The speaker is built for tough terrain and able to survive a few splashes and light rainfall.
+The shock-proof shell is also rated for a drop of up 3 feet or so without incident.
 Two full-range drivers bust out the sound, while the efficient solar panel can also be used to charge smartphones or other USB-powered devices on the go, making the Ruckus Xtreme an excellent two-in-one solution for both music playback and a mobile charge or two.

 The best for an outdoor party